Commoning Methodologies and Modes of Collectivity in Dialogical Social Arts Practice

-Initial phases of the research identified elements of the (temporary and long term) infrastructure around the research and helped to articulate the support structures inherent in my practice.
+Initial phases of this research identified elements of the (temporary and long term) infrastructure around the research and helped to articulate the support structures inherent in my practice.
 This is a continuously developing mapping process that builds a network of contributors and collaborators.
-Supporting partnerships have been developed with arts practitioners working on the Drummin Bog project, including artist and researcher Dr. Cathy Fiztgerald who kindly offered her guidance and support with action research methodologies and theoretical frameworks of eco social arts practice.
+Supporting partnerships have been developed with arts practitioners working on the Drummin Bog project, including artist and researcher Dr. Cathy Fiztgerald who offered her guidance and support with action research methodologies and theoretical frameworks of eco social arts practice.
 Her online course “Haumea – Eco-literacy for Artists and Educators” provided a grounding in theories and philosophies for changes towards ecological thinking and related social arts practice.
-Supporters and contributors include Claire Wilson (Deenview Project coordinator and trainer), Jen Castle (Artist, environmental and ecological practice) and Binna Choi and her colleagues at CASCO Art Institute.
+Supporters and contributors include Claire Wilson (Deenview Project coordinator and trainer), Jen Castle (Artist, environmental and ecological practice) and CASCO Art Institute in The Netherlands.

 Conversation and Dialogue as Relational Research Practice:

 My research process is dialogical, built on conversation and exchange with the aim to learn and listen to experiences of others.
-This manifests through visits to creative commons/commoning artists, ongoing social art projects and building connections with arts organizations.
+This manifests through visits to commoning artists, ongoing social art projects and building connections with arts organizations.

 Forms of engagement with case studies include recorded conversations and interviews with artists, project partners, participants, collaborators.
 For each case study the relevant questions are considered and chosen carefully.
 These exchanges are based on the research questions stated above – while understanding that not all questions are (equally) important or relevant for the specific conditions of each project.
 These discussions are often reflective or retrospective of recent or past experiences and will build an archive of conversations.

 The research process is immersive and situated within arts practices and projects.
-Participatory and action research methods are inherent in the work.
+Participatory and action research methods are inherent in the initiation of Y Commons.

 Documentation, Writing and Critical Reflection:

 Relevant ethical questions are discussed and considered, and conditions are created accordingly.
-Contributors and participants are consulted about appropriate forms of recording, writing, mapping and documenting.
-Collective, cooperative forms of documentation, shared reflections and shared platforms would be the most relevant and preferred forms of documentation and critical reflection.
+Contributors and participants are consulted about appropriate forms of recording and documenting, including the possibilities of collective, cooperative forms of documentation.

 Sharing and Communicating Research: